nipy/mindboggle/README.rst

     docker pull nipy/mindboggle

-*Note: This contains FreeSurfer, ANTs, and Mindboggle, so it is currently over 6GB.*
+*Note 1: This contains FreeSurfer, ANTs, and Mindboggle, so it is currently over 6GB.*

+*Note 2: You may need to increase memory allocated by Docker to at least 5GB.
+For example: `By default, Docker for Mac is set to use 2 GB runtime memory <https://docs.docker.com/docker-for-mac/>`_.*

 3. Optionally download sample data.
 To try out the ``mindboggle`` examples below, download and unzip the directory of example input data